risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 - v2.12.0 (2026-??-??):
     - PRA32-U2/M: Add MIDI channels for layering
+    - PRA32-U2/M: In Basic Channel + 3, Osc 1 Shape and Morph are disabled in Saw
     - PRA32-U2/M: Use a different seed for the noise generator for each channel
     - Improve customizability
     - Improve the code